 If you are undertaking any herbal medication and if the practitioner prescribes you this oil, then please inform him, if you have any of the aforementioned conditions.
 Use peppermint oil judiciously and stay safe!

+Hope you liked our post on peppermint oil side effects.
 Have you ever used peppermint oil?
 Did it ever give you any side effects?
 Or do you know any incidents where peppermint oil impacted anyone in a negative way?
 Share your views and experiences with us.

 - 16 Dangerous Side Effects Of Fish Oil